Hyperspectral Unmixing via Deep Autoencoder Networks for a Generalized Linear-Mixture/Nonlinear-Fluctuation Model: Experiments

 \subsubsection{Results}

 Table~\ref{Tab.network_structure} summarizes the network configurations used in this experiment.
-The learning rate was set to $1\times10^{-4}$ and the Adam optimizer was used to train the network.
+The learning rate was set to $1\times10^{-4}$.
 The batch size was set to 1024.
 Note that a larger batch size leads to more accurate descent directions but increases the possibility of reaching a local optimum, while a small batch size may result in difficulties in convergence.
 The number of training epochs was set to 30.
 The parameter $\lambda$ was set to $1\times10^{-3}$, and the smoothing regularization parameter $\gamma$ was set to $1\times10^{-3}$.
+Figure \ref{fig.loss_iteration} shows the convergence curve during learning process with the data generated by the bilinear model under SNR = 30 dB.
+We also studied the sensitivity of the proposed method with the algorithm parameters $\lambda$ and $\gamma$ with this data.
+The result is shown in Figure \ref{fig.RMSE_lambda_mu}.
+It can be seen the method exhibits satisfactory RMSE within a reasonable range around the optimal parameter values.

 Tables~\ref{tab:result_RMSE}, \ref{tab:result_SAD} and \ref{tab:result_SID} report the RMSE, SAD and SID results of the compared methods under different models and SNR settings.
 It is clear that our proposed method achieves the best abundance estimation performance, and sufficiently good endmember estimation performance with both linear and nonlinear models.
 Note that when the mixtures are affected by moderate nonlinearities, geometrical endmember extraction algorithms based on linear model can still provide sufficiently good results for nonlinear mixtures, in particular when constraints on simplex volumes are imposed~\cite{dobigeon2014nonlinear}.
 Among compared algorithms, MLM is a nonlinear unmixing method with a specific assumption on the nonlinearity.
 Both K-Hype and NDU are kernel-based methods, and the selection of the kernel and its parameters notably affect their performance.
 The proposed method builds a model by learning the nonlinearity from the observed data, and therefore the issue of the kernel selection is then avoided.
 Compared to the state-of-the-art unsupervised nonlinear unmixing methods, namely rNMF and NAE with the same initialization, our proposed method almost always improves the abundance estimation accuracy.
 Moreover, benefiting from the fact that the low-dimensional vector generated from encoder maintains the main information and gets rid of redundant information and noise, the proposed method is robust to noise.
 In order to understand the effect of the smoothing regularization, we show in Figure~\ref{fig.curves} the extracted endmembers with $\gamma$ set to 0 and $1\times10^{-3}$ in the linear case with SNR = 20 dB.
 Removing this regularization ($\gamma = 0$) leads to noisy estimated endmember curves.
 The usefulness of this smoothing effect is clearly illustrated.